-Calderdale Archive Service was founded in 1964, and built on the infrastructure put in place by Halifax Museums Service, local public libraries and the Halifax Antiquarian Society.
+Calderdale Archive Service was established in 1964, and built on the infrastructure put in place by Halifax Museums Service, local public libraries and the Halifax Antiquarian Society.
 It is now based in Halifax Town Centre in purpose built accommodation.
-Calderdale joined this service in April 1983.
+Calderdale Archive joined the West Yorkshire Archive Service in April 1983.

 Resources held by the Office include documents, manuscripts, maps, newspapers and photographs.